lone-lang/lone/README.md

 ## Building

 Lone is built by a simple GNU Make file.

-The following commands can be used:
+The following phony targets can be used:

     make
     make clean